 Celebrations can include stories, games, crafts, and possibly snacks.
 Be creative, or keep it simple.
 It’s all up to the host.
 Just remember, there are many great websites, like Catholic Icing, with lots of wonderful ideas!

 Do you have a favorite saint?
 Please share your love for him or her with the group by sponsoring a feast day celebration!

 April 5th, 19th

 The Calendar will be updated periodically throughout the year.
 Please check back for updates.
 Registered Holy Hearts members will receive e-mail invitations to RSVP for Field Trips, Feast Day Celebrations, and 'pop-up' Playdates.

 CODE OF CONDUCT

-> Verbal abuse occurring at activities or through email, correspondence, phone calls, social media, or text messaging by adult or student members is unacceptable.
-Charity must govern all communication between members
+b) Verbal abuse occurring at activities or through email, correspondence, phone calls, text messaging, or social media postings by adult or student members is unacceptable.
+Charity must govern all communication between members.

-> Diocese of Tyler
+Diocese of Tyler